Owais-Ansari/Owais-Ansari/README.md

 I am Owaish.
 I currently work as AI Research Engineer at Airamatrix to solve digital histopathological problems using computer vision and deep learning algorithms.

 Currently I am Working on two projects:
-    - Prostate gleason grading:
+- Prostate gleason grading: built an automated gleason grading system using SOTA segmentation algorithms.
-    - Organ Identification:
+- Organ Identification: Built an organ idenctification module for rodents using a instance segmentation and classification algorithm.